-Looking for kitchen ideas?
 The way that we use the kitchen has changed dramatically over the past couple of decades.
 No longer is it just a place for preparing food for our families, it is somewhere to nurture them too.

 1. Make your kitchen the brightest space

-When it comes to the walls make your kitchen the lightest, brightest room in the house – it is probably where you will end up spending the most of your time during the day and will be the perfect contrast to more dramatic colors used in cozier living areas.
+When it comes to the walls, make your kitchen the lightest, brightest room in the house.
+It is probably where you will end up spending the most of your time during the day and will be the perfect contrast to more dramatic colors used in cozier living areas.

-Using the same color on the walls and ceiling will not only create a calmer atmosphere but make the room look bigger and higher as you can’t tell where the two meets.
+Using the same color on the walls and ceiling will not only create a calmer atmosphere but make the room look bigger and higher as you can’t tell where the two meet.
 Starting with a simple palette also gives you greater flexibility when you come to add color to kitchen units, dressers and islands.

-It is best to use Modern Emulsion on kitchen walls and ceilings which is tailored to the busiest rooms in the home being washable and wipeable as well as being stain resistant.
+It is best to use Modern Emulsion on kitchen walls and ceilings, which is tailored to the busiest rooms in the home being washable and wipeable, as well as being stain resistant.

 2. Experiment with different ways to paint your units

-- Paint the units a lighter tone of the wall color or even a simple white like All White.
+- Paint the units a lighter tone to the wall color or even a simple white like All White.
 Top favourites are Strong White units against Cornforth White walls or School House White units against Shaded White walls.

-- Because we spend so much time in our kitchens many of us want them to feel less like rooms just to cook in and more like rooms to live in.
-This has led to a huge fashion for using the same color on both the units and the walls – a scary thought, but incredibly effective in not only making a really special space, but one that feels bigger than it actually is as the units ‘melt’ into the walls.
+- Because we spend so much time in our kitchens, many of us want them to feel less like rooms just to cook in and more like rooms to live in.
+This has led to a huge fashion for using the same color on both the units and the walls.
+A scary thought, but incredibly effective in not only making a really special space, but one that feels bigger than it actually is as the units ‘melt’ into the walls.

 3. Add extra color on your island or in cupboards

-If you open your mug cupboard to discover some unexpected colour or pattern it can’t fail to make you smile – and don’t forget that you don’t have to look at it all the time – most of the time the door will probably be firmly shut.
+If you open your mug cupboard to discover some unexpected colour or pattern it can’t fail to make you smile.
+And don’t forget that you don’t have to look at it all the time.
+Most of the time the door will probably be firmly shut.

-You can be as bold as you dare – vibrant Rangwali is upbeat and joyful in any cupboard with a solid door.
+You can be as bold as you dare.
+Vibrant Rangwali is upbeat and joyful in any cupboard with a solid door.
 These colors should be painted on all three vertical surfaces as well as the ceiling but not on the shelves.

 4. Use a full gloss

 Full Gloss can be used on walls but is even more effective if used on ceilings where it will reflect any natural daylight and create a dramatic look at night.
-Use the same color as the walls on the ceiling, but in a Full Gloss finish to create an extraordinary seamless look even in the strongest of tones.
+Use the same color as the walls on the ceiling, but in a full gloss finish to create an extraordinary seamless look, even in the strongest of tones.